vegaprotocol/documentation/versioned_docs/version-v0.75/releases/overview.md

 - A bug was found where suspending a market in a proposed state, before it gets enacted, will result in the market not being able to leave the opening auction.
 This has been fixed in [issue 10973 ↗](https://github.com/vegaprotocol/vega/issues/10973).
 - It was found that events being sent to the data node were not always being sent deterministically.
 This issue has been fixed by correctly sorting the vesting summary events before sending to the data node.
 This was resolved in [issue 11000 ↗](https://github.com/vegaprotocol/vega/issues/11000).
 - During market simulation fuzz testing a panic was observed when leaving an opening auction triggered a monitoring auction.
 This has been fixed by defaulting to the last trade price if the opening auction breaches the price monitoring boundary.
 This was resolved in [issue 10997 ↗](https://github.com/vegaprotocol/vega/issues/10997).
 - On the 27th March 2024 the netword was halted due to a consensus failure.
-Full details of this issue can be seen in the [incident blog](https://blog.vega.xyz/incident-report-network-outage-dd83e48072c8).
-The team found this to be related to ordering of price monitoring data in the snapshot files and was resolved in [this patch](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).
+Full details of this issue can be seen in the [incident blog ↗](https://blog.vega.xyz/incident-report-network-outage-dd83e48072c8).
+The team found this to be related to ordering of price monitoring data in the snapshot files and was resolved in [this patch ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).
+- The `collateralIncreaseEstimate` for limit orders in isolated margin was producing incorrect values via the API.
+This has been fixed in [issue 10928 ↗](https://github.com/vegaprotocol/vega/issues/10928).

 ### Improvements